How the coronavirus has hit global sport - France 24

 -- The Swiss league has already suspended all Super League and second-division Challenge League matches until March 23.

--- The Valencia v Atalanta Champions League clash on March 10 will be played behind closed doors.
+-- The Valencia v Atalanta Champions League clash on March 10 will be played behind closed doors as will the Europa League tie featuring Inter Milan against Getafe on March 12.

+-- English Premier League players and officials will not take part in the traditional pre-match handshake from this weekend.
+Teams have been told that they will still line up as usual before kick-off, but the home team will walk past the away side without shaking hands.

 -- FIFA and Asia's football governing bodies are considering postponing upcoming 2022 World Cup and 2023 Asian Cup qualifiers on March 26 and 31.